diekmann/wasm-fizzbuzz/doom/README.md

 ---

+Turns out the bytes of `screens[0]` do not directly correspond to any color.
+Instead, they refer to an entry in an X11 Colormap.
+This Colormap maps the 256 possible bytes to one RGB color.
+In [c39559f](https://github.com/diekmann/wasm-fizzbuzz/commit/c39559f2ac92d6d82a60f443a87bec56a9f0f319), I extracted that colormap from Doom and use it.

+Doom is now displaying the titleframe correctly on an HTML5 canvas!!

+TODO: screenshot

+---

-If I don't make `I_FinishUpdate` `panic!()`, then doom runs in its infinite game loop.
+While continuing, I realized that if I don't make Doom's `I_FinishUpdate` function `panic!()`, then nothing gets rendered to the HTML5 canvas, This is because Doom runs in its [infinite game loop](https://github.com/diekmann/wasm-fizzbuzz/blob/e855dce6bba2dc8bf01820efba9bdcb81d841bb3/doom/linuxdoom-1.10/d_main.c#L369).
 Unfortunately, this runs at 100% CPU, firefox complains that a website is misbehaving, and nothing is rendered, since the browser has no chance of drawing the animation.

-Probably, I want to change doom such that doom itself is not looping, but I can call the loop via `window.requestAnimationFrame()`.
+I changed doom such that doom itself is not looping, but I can call the loop via `window.requestAnimationFrame()`.
 This somehow inverses control and gives the browser a chance to render the frames.

+In [95ed6a1](https://github.com/diekmann/wasm-fizzbuzz/commit/95ed6a18e52c66edcfefe4af67a22324c32a1e0c), this inversion of control is implemented and the HTML5 canvas now shows Doom's title screen and cycles between advertisement frames where you can obtain a full copy of Doom.

 ---

+TODO:
 argv mistake.
 'static and borrowing and stack

+TODO:
 rendering and playing and inputs!